jonnyhuck/huckathon.org/index.md

 layout: landing
 ---

 Firstly, thankyou for taking part in mapping for **Community Mapping Uganda** , each feature we add to this map could mean a new limb for someone who has been injured by conflict, so this is a great way to spend some time!
+If you want to learn about our work before you get started, you can read about it [**here**](https://spark.adobe.com/page/SiM4Iji37rdJr/).

 The following are just some brief instructions as to how to use the tools for the Mapathon: